The Impact of Life Estates on Property Taxes

 A life estate vests the beneficial use of property in a person for their lifetime.
-The person who holds the life estate is called the life tenant.
+The person who holds the life estate is the life tenant.
 The life tenant may have the right to occupy a residential property and/or the right to income from property that is rented or leased to others.
 Unless specially restricted, a life estate can be sold, leased or mortgaged.
 Because beneficial use of the property accompanies a life estate, the creation, transfer or termination of a life estate is a change of ownership under Proposition 13.
-Under certain circumstances that change of ownership can lead to a reassessment of the property and the establishment of a new base year value.
+Under certain circumstances, that change of ownership can lead to a reassessment of the property and the establishment of a new base year value.
 The persons who get the property at the termination of the life estate are either the remainder holders (if other than the original grantor of the life estate) or the reversion holders if the property comes back to the person(s) who granted the life estate.

 An example of a retained life estate is a husband and wife who grant their property as a gift to their children but retain the right to live in the property for their lifetimes.
-Because beneficial use was retained by the parents and does not transfer to the children until the death of the last life tenant, there is no change of ownership until that event occurs.
-The eventual transfer upon death to the remainder holders (children) may not trigger a reappraisal because parent-to-child transfers may qualify for exclusion from reappraisal.
+Because beneficial use does not transfer to the children until the death of the last life tenant, there is no change of ownership until that event occurs.